celo-org/docs/docs/community/translation-contributors.md

 ---
-title: Celo Translation Contributors
+title: Celo Translators
 description: Join a community of developers, designers, dreamers, and doers building prosperity for everyone.
 ---

-# Translation Contributors
+# Translators

-How to contribute to the Celo community as a Translator.
+How to contribute to the Celo community as a translator.

 ___